-The incubation period can be from 1 week to 2 months, from the moment when it enters the body.
+The incubation period can be from 1 week to 2 months, from the moment it enters the body.
 Neoplasms can suddenly disappear within a few months, but often they remain on the skin for a long time or even a lifetime.

 Symptoms of the disease

-- excising the papilloma with a surgical scalpel;
+- papilloma excision with a surgical scalpel;

 - electrocoagulation - warts are removed by current;

-- removal of laser formation.
+- laser ablation.

-- animals up to 4 years of age;
+- animals under 4 years of age;

 - older pets over 10 years old;

-- Puppies up to 12 months;
+- puppies up to 12 months old;

 Watch a video about papillomas in dogs: